 - 1. Board of Trustees has delegated authority for all expenditure in accordance with the approved budgets to the Chief Executive. - 2.
 The Chief Executive has the power to delegate the authority to other members of staff but retains overall responsibility for their actions or omissions.
 A list of current delegations is shown below. - 3.
 In order to provide a formal note of these arrangements and also to ensure that CIHT financial operations properly conform to the Regulations set down by the Board of Trustees, noted in Appendix 3 are those areas of CIHT operation for which those nominated members of staff have responsibility.
 The list may, however, change at the discretion of the Chief Executive, with any changes reported to the Board of Trustees - 4.
 It should be borne in mind that the overriding principle remains, that the Chief Executive has responsibility for all budgeted expenditure, and that no expenditure is allowed which does not have budget approval. - 5.
 Authority for payment of all resulting invoices remains with the Chief Executive, or in her/his absence, the authorised signatories. - Responsibility for authorising expenditure for each nominal code is as set out on the management accounts.
-Responsibilities for each code are managed by the Director of Corporate & Business Services and reviewed by the Senior Management Team monthly.
+Responsibilities for each code are managed by the Director of Corporate & Business Services and the nominated budget managers listed in Appendix All budget managers (ie central and/or regional) are expected to review management accounts on a monthly basis and flag up any issues or queries so they might be addressed - 7.
+The table below sets out the authorisation requirements for payments as well as for entering into contracts for provision of services to third parties.

-Schedule of authorised CIHT signatories
+Schedule of authorised CIHT signatories Authorisation of Payments Authorisation of contracts with third parties

-President A
+President A A

-Senior Vice President В
+Vice President В В

-Immediate Past President С
+Immediate Past President С С

-Honorary Treasurer D
+Honorary Treasurer D D

-Chief Executive E
+Chief Executive E E

-Director of Corporate & Business Services F
+Director of Corporate & Business Services F F

-Director of Policy & Technical Affairs G
+Director of Policy & Technical Affairs G G

-Director of Communications Н
+Director of Communications Н Н

-Director of Education & Membership I
+Head of Education I

-Regional Treasurers J
+Head of Membership J J

+Head of Policy K К

+Head of Finance L L

+Regional Treasurer M М

-Authorisation Levels (Central Budgets)
+Authorisation Levels (Central Budge ts)

-Up to £40K Any two from A to I

-Any two from A to F (one
+Up to £50K Any two from A to L Any one from A to L

-Above £40k must be from to A to D)
+Above £50k Any two from A to F L (one must be from to A to D) Any two from A to F \vdash (one must be from to A to D)

-Authorisation Levels (Regional budgets)
+Authorisation Levels (Regional budg

-Up to £20k J + one other authorised

-regional officer to certify
+Up to £20k M+ one other authorised regional officer to certify M+ one other authorised regional officer to certify

-Up to £40k J + one from A to I
+Above £20k but below £40k M+ one from A to L M+ one from A to L

-Above £40k J + one from A to F
+Above £40k M+ one from A to F M+ one from A to F